Agricultural and Environmental Science

 Course content

-This course gives you an understanding of how agriculture interacts with the environment.
+This Master's in Agriculture and Environmental Science develops your understanding of the interaction between agriculture and the environment.
 There is an emphasis on sustainability and the ecological consequences of unsound management.
-It gives you the skills for a career related to sustainability in farming systems, environmental management or rural development.
+It gives you the skills for careers related to:

-The course is comprised of compulsory and optional modules, giving you the opportunity to tailor your studies to your personal interests.
+The course consists of compulsory and optional modules allowing you to tailor your studies to your interests.

 - sustainable development and environmental change

-- analysis, interpretation and presentation of field data with regard to environment and habitat assessment
+- analysis, interpretation, and presentation of field data

 - science, policy and action underlying climate change and land use